-- assign Inspectors in their respective specialty areas (Operations, Maintenance, Dangerous Goods, Cabin Safety);
+- assign Inspectors to the project (Operations, Maintenance, Dangerous Goods, Cabin Safety);

-- complete a review of all required manuals, forms and documentation;
+- review all required manuals, forms and documentation;

 - advise the Company of required or suggested changes;

-- check the qualification of the proposed Operations Manager and Chief Pilot;
+- verify the qualifications of the proposed Operations Manager, Chief Pilot and Person Responsible for Maintenance;

-- conduct an on-site inspection of the Company’s main base, training records and aircraft;
+- inspect the Company’s main base facilities, training records and aircraft;

 - interview the Operations Manager, Chief Pilot and Person Responsible for Maintenance;